 Canal Path Walks and Canal Info

 The canal used to wind its way from Saul Junction to the 2.1 mile long canal tunnel at Sapperton.
-The canal is called the Stroudwater Navigation and was built in 1776 although parts of it dates back to 1730.
-I believe it’s called a navigation as it has a very slight flow.
+The canal, called the Stroudwater Navigation was built in 1776 although parts of it date back to 1730.

 There’s a long running project to restore the canal but it’s a slow process due to funding and many sections of it having been blocked off to allow roads to cut across it.